quicwg/base-drafts/draft-ietf-quic-recovery.md

 the client.

-Because the server may be blocked until more packets are received, the client MUST arm the crypto retransmission alarm even if there is no unacknowledged CRYPTO data.
+Because the server may be blocked until more packets are received, the client MUST start the crypto retransmission timer even if there is no unacknowledged CRYPTO data.
 If the timer expires and the client has no CRYPTO data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 octets.